Abby Barrows

 Ethical Approach:

-Research is guided by a trauma-informed, care-based, non-extractive ethic emphasizing consent, collective structures, and community benefit
+Research guided by a trauma-informed, care-based, non-extractive ethic emphasizing consent, collective structures, and community benefit

 OVERVIEW